adamcsvarga/pcfg-insideoutside/README.md

 2. Output files
    * `log/` - A folder containing log files for each training iteration.
 Each log file contains the PCFG rule-set at the current iteration.
    * `output.txt` - The final set of PCFG rules.

+3. Steps executed by the program:
+   For more detailed description of the actual methods of calculation, please refer to *[Manning and Schütze: Foundations of Statistical Natural Language Processing](http://nlp.stanford.edu/fsnlp/)*
+   1.
+      If an initial (P)CFG was supplied, the grammar is read from the corresponding file.
+If the initial grammar is non-probabilistic, probabilities are initialized as a uniform distribution.

+      If no grammar is supplied, as a first step the program generates all possible CNF productions based on the list of terminals and non-terminals and assigns uniform probabilities to them in the above-mentioned way.

+	  Optionally one can provide the list of unary productions, i. e. a POS-tag for each occurring word.
+This way the system avoids generating all possible unary rules and reads them from `pos.txt` instead.
+If probabilities are not supplied in that file, a uniform probability distribution is assumed.

+	  Finally, as a cleaning-up step, the program deletes all rules that might have zero probability to avoid redundancy in calculations.
+   2.
+      After reading the training sentences and creating the initial PCFG, the actual training process starts.
+In each iteration of training, the *inside probabilities* are first calculated.

+	  For practical reasons, zero inside probabilities are omitted from the calculation.
+As a second step, the calculation of the *outside probabilities* follows.

+	  After both matrices have been calculated, the system updates the binary production rules of the PCFG based on the Expectation Maximization (EM) method applied for this particular case.

+	  It can be proven that updating the rules in an iterative fashion the model converges to a local maximum.
+In this case, after each pass on the set of training sentences the difference between the previous and updated rule probabilities is checked; if the difference is less than 0.0001, the training is terminated to avoid unnecessarily long training times or oscillation of probabilities when being stuck in a local maximum (this threshold can be adjusted with the `threshold` parameter of the `training()` function).

+   3.
+      After the termination of the training, the final set of PCFG rules are saved into the output file.